NARUTO-2024/Generative-model/README.md

 # Generative-model
 Detailed documentation of my own important process of learning to generate models.
 Includes historically reproduced code sets and innovations in my work.

-The branches are model-specific codes.
-The following is categorized by key theoretical models and practical problem models.
-The categorization will increase as the code is updated.
-(Model follow-up files are code files with added comments and some understanding reflections)

-Key theoretical models:
-VAE:
+Code files for adding comments and some understanding of thinking in VAE models: dataset.py , experiment.py , models\vq_vae.py